ONSdigital/dp-compose/v2/stacks/auth/README.md

 - florence
 - dp-identity-api
+- dp-permissions-api
+- mongodb (required by dp-permissions-api)
 - dp-api-router (if you don't have it already)

 You would then follow the steps below to add the appropriate environment variables to contact sandbox cognito.

 ## Getting secrets